The Global Language of Business

 It depends on the product category.
 Products that need to be handled throughout their lifecycle often need to be identified individually, while for consumer goods, identification at the product or batch level is sufficient.

-When can product passports be issued for other products such as paints, beeswax, chemicals and detergents?
+When will product passports be available for other products, such as paint, chemicals, and cleaning products?

 Expand icon - a dark blue circle with a dark blue plus insidefold icon - a dark blue circle with a dark blue minus inside

-The EU has not yet announced a timetable for the different product categories that will be regulated under ESPR.
-For certain products, such as building materials (which can include paint), there are currently other regulations with similar requirements for reporting certain sustainability data.
+The EU has not yet announced a timeline for the various product categories that will be regulated under the ESPR.
+For certain products, such as building materials (which may include paint), there are currently other regulatory frameworks in place with similar requirements for reporting certain sustainability data.

-Do the product passports contain rules/standards for property definitions?
-How do you ensure unambiguous communication of properties without hindering automation?
+Do product passports include standards for defining properties, and how can we ensure clear communication of properties without hindering automation?

 Expand icon - a dark blue circle with a dark blue plus insidefold icon - a dark blue circle with a dark blue minus inside